 Jenny was born in Alberta, Canada and brought up in the West of Ireland.
 She currently lives and works in Co.Tipperary

-A graduate of NCAD, her work is represented in several public and private collections both at home and abroad.
+A graduate of NCAD, her work is represented in public and private collections both at home and abroad.

-©2020 Jenny Fox
+©2023 Jenny Fox

 I wish to acknowledge the assistance of Tipperary County Council under the Tipperary Artists Award Grant Scheme.